shazahmad/computePlusPlus/lab3_build_app_kernel.md

 make build
 ```
 ## System Run
 In this section we will run the host application using FPGA hardware and analyze the performance of overall system using vitis_analyzer and application console log.
+### Application Run Using FPGA Kernel
 If you are using builtin xclbin file please make sure **USE_PRE_BUILT_XCLBIN := 1 ** is set to "1", otherwise build the xclbin as described in last step and keep **USE_PRE_BUILT_XCLBIN := 0** Also make sure that in make_options.mk the TARGET is set to "hw".
 You can also enable the performance comparison with CPU by setting "ENABLE_PROF?=yes" .

  ```bash
 TARGET ?=hw